A joint precoding framework for wideband reconfigurable intelligent surface-aided cell-free network: Introduction

 One key guarantee for \ac{ris} to improve the network capacity is the joint precoding.
 Different from the conventional precoding at the \ac{bs} only, the joint precoding in \ac{ris}-based wireless systems refers to the joint design of the beamforming vector at the \ac{bs} and the phase shifts of the \ac{ris} elements.
 Different RIS-based scenarios have been studied to maximize the capacity in the literature.
 Specifically, the authors in \cite{Wu'18} considered a scenario where one \ac{bs} and one \ac{ris} jointly serve a single user, which was an early attempt to realize the capacity enhancement by using low-cost and energy-efficient \ac{ris}.
 In \cite{Huang'18}, the authors considered a multi-user scenario and maximized the sum-rate of all users.
-To obtain the cooperation gain, the multi-\ac{bs} scenario was considered in \cite{Pan'19}, while the multi-\ac{ris} case was investigated in \cite{Wang'19}, respectively.
-Besides, to satisfy the requirements of wideband system, the multi-carrier scenario has been discussed in \cite{Li'19}.
+To obtain the cooperation gain, the multi-\ac{bs} scenario was considered in \cite{Pan'19}, while the multi-\ac{ris} case was investigated in \cite{Wang'19}.

 Apart from the capacity maximization, the design goal for joint precoding can be different.
-Specifically, to reduce the power consumption, some researchers have proposed the methods to minimize the transmit power subject to the constraints of the user requirements \cite{Wu'19'2}, and the authors in \cite{Huang'18'2} have developed a method to maximize the energy efficiency.
-Some researchers have considered the fairness among users, and some methods have been proposed to maximize the minimum \ac{sinr} \cite{Nadeem'19,Xie'19}.
-In addition, minimizing the \ac{ser} was considered in \cite{Ye'19}.
+Specifically, to reduce power consumption, some researchers have proposed the methods to minimize the transmit power \cite{Wu'19'2}, and the authors in \cite{Huang'18'2} have developed a method to maximize the energy efficiency.
+Some researchers have considered the fairness among users, and some methods have been proposed to maximize the minimum \ac{sinr} \cite{Nadeem'19}.
+Furthermore, \ac{ris} has been combined with different techniques in the literature.
+For instance, the RIS-aided \ac{mmwave} system was considered in \cite{Wang'19} and \cite{Di'19}, where the authors discussed the \ac{snr} maximization problem and the joint hybrid precoding design, respectively.
+In \cite{Li'19} and \cite{Yang'19}, the application of \ac{ris} in wideband \ac{ofdm} systems was discussed to maximize the sum-rate.